AlbertoFdzM/time-tracker/posts/01/build-an-app-with-electron-getting-started.md

    * Starts the app
    */
   public start(): void {
-    Electron.app.on("ready", this.onReady);
+    Electron.app.on('ready', this.onReady);
   }

   /**
-   * Callback for Electron.App "ready" event
+   * Callback for Electron.App 'ready' event
    */
   private onReady(): void {
-    // tslint:disable-next-line: no-unused-expression
     new Electron.BrowserWindow();
   }
 }